-The Southern Colorado Plateau Network produced the following podcasts and videos highlighting science and natural resources in network parks.
+The Southern Colorado Plateau Network produced the following podcasts, videos and multimedia projects highlighting science and natural resources in network parks.

 Photos & Multimedia

 Birds have always lived in the place that is now Petrified Forest National Park.
 Dinosaurs that were the direct ancestors of modern-day birds lived in this area more than 200 million years ago.
 Their fossilized remains are found throughout the park.
 In prehistoric times, people carved bird likenesses in the rocks and cliffs throughout the area.
 Today, the park protects 257 species of birds.
 For many, the park's grasslands represent critical breeding, migratory stopover, and wintering habitats.
 To find out how we study birds, what we are learning, and where you can find birds in the park, check out our new beautifully illustrated story map.

 Aquatic macroinvertebrate assemblages are monitored annually along 1–3 reaches of selected streams in five parks in the Southern Colorado Plateau Network (SCPN).
 In this podcast, recorded in October 2010, SCPN aquatic ecologist Stacy Stumpf explains why monitoring aquatic invertebrates helps parks to protect streams.

 - 7 minutes, 39 seconds

 [Sound of running water, the feeling of being outside next to a stream]